zhengweili-canada/EntCollabBench/README.md

 #### 6.2 Built-in Datasets

-The datasets can be downloaded from Hugging Face.
+The datasets are built into this repository.
 Includes these task files:

 - `scripts/dataset/mcp_tasks_160.json`
 - `scripts/dataset/mcp_multi_tasks_40.json`